craigfrancis/php-is-literal-rfc/readme.md

 }
 ```

-Developers may want to do this to help identify exactly where they made a mistake, for example:
+Developers can use these to help identify exactly where they made a mistake, for example:

 ```php
 $sortOrder = 'ASC';